baixiong443/WorldAlteringEditor/docs/Manual.md

 WAE automatically saves a backup of your map every few minutes to prevent data loss in case of crash of the system or editor.

-**Auto-save does not overwrite your open map file**, but instead the save is written as `autosave.map` inside WAE's directory.
-If you encounter a crash or other issues that would cause work to be lost, you can find the `autosave.map` file from WAE's directory, copy it and continue your work from it.
+**Auto-save does not overwrite your open map file**, but instead the save is written to a subdirectory called `AutoSaves` inside WAE's directory.
+If you encounter a crash or other issues that would cause work to be lost, you can find the latest autosave file from WAE's directory, copy it and continue your work from it.

+Auto-saves older than one day are purged automatically.
+The latest 5 auto-saves are never purged automatically.